syntax-tree/mdast-zone/readme.md

 The goal of **zone** is two fold:

-1. Configuration during **mdast**s parse and/or stringification stage,
+1. Configuration during **remark**s parse and/or stringification stage,
     using **markers**;

 2. Transforming parts of a document without affecting other parts, which